swibcon/swib-orga/cfp.md

 * integration of LOD into productive library applications
 * re-use of LOD (from libraries, Wikidata and other sources)
 * presenting & visualizing LOD
-* end-user environments for interaction with LOD (e.g. editing or annotation)
+* graphical user interfaces for interaction with LOD (e.g. editing or annotation)
-* crowdsourcing/gamification approaches involving LOD sources
 * (other) applications in the context of open science

 ### Technology & Tools (focus on Open Source software)